eclipse-sumo/sumo.website/content/conference.md

 - Link for Paper submissions: https://www.tib-op.org/ojs/index.php/scp/about/submissions<br>
 <small>Login or register and then click on <b>"Make a new Conference Proceedings Submission"</b></small>
 <br>
-- Link for Poster submissions: *Coming soon*
+- Poster submissions: Send us an E-Mail with the subject **`Poster Submission - SUMO 2025`** to sumo-conference@dlr.de.
+Include the title and abstract in the body of the E-Mail.

 ## Ethics and Malpractice Statement